Comparing Apples to Oranges: Learning Similarity Functions for Data Produced by Different Distributions: Experimental Evaluation

+For the across-groups similarities, we aim for a difficult to learn \emph{non-metric} function; we purposefully chose a non-trivial function in order to challenge both our algorithms and the baselines.
+Namely, for any $x \in \mathcal{D}_1$ and $y \in \mathcal{D}_2$, we assume

+where the vectors $\alpha, \beta, \theta \in \mathbb{R}^d$ are basically the hidden parameters to be learned (of course non of the learners we use has any insight on the specific structure of $\sigma$).

+The function $\sigma$ implicitly adopts a paradigm of feature importance \citep{NINOADAN}.
+Specifically, when $x$ and $y$ are to be compared, their features are scaled accordingly by the expert using the parameters $\alpha, \beta$, while some offsetting via $\theta$ might also be necessary.
+For example, in the college admissions use-case, certain features may have to be properly adjusted (increase a feature for a non-privileged student and decrease it for the privileged one).
+In the end, the similarity is calculated in an $\ell_3$-like manner.
+To see why $\sigma$ is not a metric and why it satisfies the necessary properties $\mathcal{M}_1$ and $\mathcal{M}_2$ from Section \ref{sec:def}, refer to Theorem \ref{sigma-metric} in Appendix \ref{sec:apdx-1}.

-In each experiment we choose the importance weights as follows.
-At first, each $\alpha_{i,\ell}$ for $i \in [d]$ and $\ell \in \{1,2\}$ is chosen independently, and it is drawn uniformly at random from $[0,1]$.
-Afterwards, we choose all $\beta_i$ independently, with each $\beta_i$ drawn uniformly at random from $[0, \min\{\alpha_{i,1}, \alpha_{i,2}\}]$.
-Obviously, the algorithms do not have access to the vector $\beta$, which is only used to simulate the oracle and compare our predictions with the corresponding true values.
+In each experiment we choose all $\alpha_i, \beta_i, \theta_i$ independently.
+The values $\alpha_i, \beta_i$ are chosen uniformly at random from $[0,1]$, while the $\theta_i$ are chosen uniformly at random from $[-0.01, 0.01]$.
+Obviously, the algorithms do not have access to the vectors $\alpha,\beta, \theta$, which are only used to simulate the oracle and compare our predictions with the corresponding true values.